Masters of the Universe (1987 film): Plot

 Julie and the Eternians arrive and release Kevin from the collar, then pursue Lubic and the Key.
-They arrive at Charlie's store, but Skeletor's forces catch up with them and a battle ensues.
+They arrive at Charlie's store, but Skeletor's forces intercept them and a battle ensues.
 Evil-Lyn recovers the Key and summons Skeletor to Earth.
-Skeletor's forces capture the Eternians, and Julie is wounded by his lightning blast, which simultaneously erases the memory storage of Gwildor's Key.
+Skeletor's forces capture the Eternians and wound Julie, which simultaneously erases the memory storage of Gwildor's Key.
 He-Man surrenders to save his comrades and is returned to Eternia as Skeletor's slave.
 Skeletor attempts to torture He-Man into submission to make his victory complete, but He-Man refuses to yield.
 The moment arrives for Skeletor to receive the power of the cosmos and declare himself the Master of the Universe.

 On Earth, Gwildor repairs the Key, and Kevin re-creates the tones necessary to create a gateway to Eternia.
 The group, including Lubic as he attempts to arrest them, are transported to Castle Grayskull and begin battling Skeletor's forces.
-Resenting that Skeletor absorbed the power of the universe without sharing it with her, Evil-Lyn deserts him along with his other henchmen.
+Resenting that Skeletor absorbed the power of the universe without sharing it with her, Evil-Lyn orders Karg to sound the retreat.
 He-Man retrieves the Sword of Grayskull and shatters Skeletor's staff in a duel, restoring the latter to his normal state.
 He-Man offers mercy, but Skeletor draws a concealed sword and attempts to kill him.
 To stop him, He-Man knocks Skeletor into a pit below to his apparent death.
 The freed Sorceress heals Julie, and Gwildor opens a portal to send the Earthlings home.
 Hailed as a hero for his bravery, Lubic decides to remain on Eternia.

-On Earth, Julie awakens on the morning of her parents' deaths in a plane crash.
-Realizing the Key transported her back in time, she prevents her parents from taking the ill-fated flight.
+Julie awakens on the morning of her parents' deaths in a plane crash.
+Realizing the Key transported her back in time, she prevents her parents from taking the ill-fated flight in the previous timeline.
 Kevin later confirms to her that their experiences were real, producing a souvenir from Eternia: a sphere containing a scene of He-Man with his sword in front of Castle Grayskull.

-In the post-credits scene, Skeletor's head emerges from the water at the bottom of the pit, saying "I'll be back!"
+In the post-credits scene, Skeletor's head emerges from the water in the pit saying "I'll be back!"

 Cast

 Frank Langella in 2012.
-Langella chose to portray Skeletor because of his son's love of the character.
+Langella chose to accept the role of Skeletor because of his son's love of the character.